Ctrl+IJKL to move. Other keys toggle move behavior. You can move by characters, words, search results, and more.

 Sublime Contexual Move Keys

 Ctrl+IJKL to move.
 Other keys toggle move behavior.
-You can move across characters, words, search results, tabs, and more.
+You can move across characters, words, search results, tabs, arguments, functions, and more.

 Ctrl+IJKLare contextual arrow keys.
 By default, they move the cursor one character at a time.